helm/kind-action/README.md

           registry_enable_delete: true
 ```

 This will configure the cluster with an insecure local registry at `my-registry:5001` on both the host and within cluster.
+Subsequent steps can refer to the registry address with the environment variable `LOCAL_REGISTRY` (i.e. `my-registry:5001`).

 **Note**: If `config` option is used, you must manually configure the cluster with registry config dir enabled at `/etc/containerd/certs.d`.
 For example: